Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: A Simpson's paradox: Architecture versus solver knobs

-From these, we see that \ALPHA (the mean PL exponent, averaged over all layers, which corresponds to a ``shape'' parameter) is correlated with the test accuracy for each NN, when changing just the hyperparameters, $\theta$.
+From these, we see that \ALPHA (the mean PL exponent, averaged over all layers, which corresponds to a \SHAPE parameter) \emph{is correlated with the test accuracy for each DNN, when changing just the hyperparameters, $\theta$}.
 While it does not always exhibit the strongest correlation, it is the most consistent.
-We also see that \SPECTRALNORM (the mean $\log_{10}$ spectral norm, also averaged over all layers, which corresponds to a ``scale'' parameter) is correlated with the test accuracy, when changing the number of layers, but it is anti-correlated when changing the hyperparameters.
+We also see that \SPECTRALNORM (the mean $\log_{10}$ spectral norm, also averaged over all layers, which corresponds to a \SCALE parameter) \emph{is correlated with the test accuracy, when changing the number of layers, but it is anti-correlated when changing the hyperparameters}.
 Thus, it performs quite poorly when trying to identify more fine-scale structure.

 For completeness, we have included \FROBENIUSNORM, showing that it is often but not always correlated with test accuracy, and \QUALITYOFALPHAFIT (the KS distance), showing that it is correlated with test accuracy in about half the cases.
-Table~\ref{table:quality_table_2} also includes results for \SHARPNESS and \SVDSMOOTHING, which will be discussed in Section~\ref{sxn:detailed_results}.